 We hosted a two-day retreat in Austin for the whole staff last month.
 For some new folks, it was their first chance to meet colleagues from other offices in person.
-For others, it was the chance to be with their everyday companions with a different agenda, or how about no agenda for a change?
-For me, it was an opportunity to test out our new Think Wrong chops with our whole team and see collectively what we could dream up for the future of PR and INK.
+For others, it was the chance to be with their everyday companions with a different agenda.
+(Or, how about no agenda for a change?)
+For me, it was an opportunity to test out our new Think Wrong chops with our whole team.
+Together, what could we dream up for the future of PR – and INK?

 Our mission is good work with good people makes for a good life.
-It’s a balancing act and sometimes in our fast-paced agency world of client service and media relations, that good life side can take a hit.
+It’s a balancing act.
+And sometimes, in our fast-paced agency world of client service and media relations, that good life side can take a hit.
 We all felt that coming out of a very busy Q1 and Q2.
-We talked about it a lot as a group over the last few months – how we were and were not living our mission – and a lot of our woes and challenges came back to the same thing: not enough time in the day.
+As a group, we discussed it a lot over the last few months.
+How were we living our mission and when were we not?
+A lot of our woes and challenges came back to the same thing: not enough time in the day.

 We were recently certified in Think Wrong, the radical problem-solving system that helps you imagine, create, and operate what’s next.
-During that training, when the group would break, our team would rush to their computers and pound away for as long as they would let us while the other students would chat, step outside, or have a snack.
-This prompted us to ponder the reason why PR, more than any other creative service, is so “always on.”
-The obvious answer is that it’s because of media cycles – the news is always on therefore, so are we.
-But then what is driving this for our digital, design, and content teams?
+When the group would break during the training, our team would rush to their computers and pound away for as long as possible.
+While we did this, other students would chat, step outside, or have a snack.
+This prompted us to ponder something.
+Why is PR, more than any other creative service, so “always on”?
+The obvious answer is that it’s because of media cycles.
+The news is always on; therefore, so are we.
+But then, what is driving this for our digital, design, and content teams?

 We put the traditional agency model to the test on the first day of our retreat.
 The challenge of the day was, “How might we rethink time and space, in a way that allows us to live our mission, so that we might do more thoughtful and meaningful work that inspires ourselves and others?”
 We wanted to look at agency life with an open mind, unrestricted from how it is now and has been, outside of structure and rules.

-We used a drill called Moonshot, inspired of course by Kennedy’s original moonshot as well as Google X. (In this TED talk from 2016, Astro Teller talks about Google X’s moonshot strategy and the amazing things that can happen when you reward failure.)
+We used a drill called Moonshot, inspired of course by Kennedy’s original moonshot as well as Google X. (In this TED Talk from 2016, Astro Teller discusses Google X’s moonshot strategy and the amazing things that can happen when you reward failure.)
 In this exercise, teams are challenged to think of the most astounding thing they might do together that would have an impact beyond our walls and lives, based on the challenge.

 Our teams took on the status quo of agency life.